 Pacific Aerospace P-750

 One of the more unusual aircraft in this group the P-750 is capable of incredible short take-off and landings.

 Pilatus PC-12 NG

-Air mobility is vital for any counter insurgency or asymmetric conflict, the RAF could at a very reasonable cost create an effective capability that would return a great deal of capability.
+Air mobility is vital for any counter-insurgency or asymmetric conflict, the RAF could at a very reasonable cost create an effective capability that would return a lot of capabilities.
 Although it would be desirable to have something akin to the USAF Special Operations Command the UK should set its sights a little lower and excel at one area, in my opinion, air mobility.

 So, what would you cut to pay for it and don’t say first-class travel for Generals!